 Fluctuations in the voltage or frequency of Electricity

-Some electrical equipment (generally electronic appliances such as computers, cordless phones, microwaves and VCRs) are sensitive to, and may be damaged by, fluctuations in the voltage or frequency of electricity that sometimes occur on any electricity network.
-It is your responsibility to ensure that sensitive electrical equipment is adequately protected when using a supply of electricity we provide.
-You can further protect yourself by insurance cover against these risks.
+Some electrical equipment (generally electronic appliances such as computers, cordless phones, microwaves, stereos and digital recorders) are sensitive to, and may be damaged by, fluctuations in the voltage or frequency of electricity that sometimes occur on an electricity network.
+It is your responsibility to ensure that sensitive electrical equipment is adequately protected when using the electricity we provide.
+We recommend that you take out insurance cover for these risks.

 Fluctuations in the voltage or frequency of electricity can occur when: